revbayes/revbayes.github.io/home/download.md

     Then save the file using ctrl^o and hit return, then exit using ctrl^x.
 Now quit the Terminal app and reopen it and the boost libraries will forever be in your path.

+* **I am using precompiled boost and getting messages like `undefined reference to boost::program_options` during the link step**

+    It's possible that the boost you are using was compiled with an older version of GCC than the one you are trying to use to compile RevBayes.
+[GCC switched the default ABI in newer versions](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html).
+Try running:

+    ```
+    export CXXFLAGS="-D_GLIBCXX_USE_CXX11_ABI=0"
+    ```

+    and then run build.sh again